Visible Light Multi Project Wafer Services

 A TriPleX® visible light chip with arrayed waveguide gratings for spectrometry.
 Top panel shows the output facet, with the full spectrum light split into multiple channels.

-Our visible light MPW service offers a PDK with standard building blocks as well as allow for new designs to be implemented on our TriPleX® platform.
-This freedom allowed researchers at the Instituto de Telecomunicações in Portugal to design a composite building block based on a multimode interferometer, phase shifters, and splitters.
+Researchers at the Instituto de Telecomunicações in Portugal designed a composite building block in TriPleX® for image processing, based on a multimode interferometer, phase shifters, and splitters.

 The novel circuit carried out an all-optical Haar transform, which is used for fast, real-time image data processing and compression.
 Such tasks are typically handled by electronic devices which expend a lot of processing power on the ballooning data demands of high-resolution images and real-time communication.
 Offloading such tasks to photonic chips frees up computational resources for other tasks.
 This approach is also faster, as it circumvents the need to convert the image data from the optical to electrical domains for processing then back to the optical domain for transfer.